-5S is a simple, practical and an effective way to eliminate unnecessary waste in your organisation.
-It is a systematic form of visual management using everything from floor tape to operations manuals.
+5S is a simple, practical and effective way to eliminate unnecessary waste in your organisation.
+In other words, it is a systematic form of visual management.
+It uses everything from floor tape to operations manuals.
 It stands for Sort, Set in Order, Shine, Standardise and Sustain.

-5S should be implemented in two stages.
-Firstly, eliminate waste and secondly, create a system where there is a place for everything and everything stays in its place.
+Certainly, 5S should be implemented in two stages.
+Firstly, eliminate waste.
+Second of all, create a system where there is a place for everything and everything stays in its place.
 However, 5S is not just about tidying up the workplace.
-It is also about maximising efficiency and profit.
+Moreover, it is also about maximising efficiency and profit.
 In Lean, eliminating waste removes obstructions to flow of people, products, services, information or materials.
 When all of these elements are working together properly, businesses succeed and thrive.

 In May 2019, Knut Klimmek took part in our Lean Business Tools programme in association with South Dublin Local Enterprise Office.

-Knut started the Klimmek furniture business after studying design and graduating from the world renowned Parnham College in Dorset, England in 1986.
-They are a craft based workshop.
-This means that their cabinetmakers are traditionally trained and have the exceptional hand skills required to make finely detailed pieces of furniture.
+Knut started the Klimmek furniture business after studying design.
+He graduated from the world renowned Parnham College in Dorset, England in 1986.
+Klimmek Furniture are a craft based workshop.
+This means that their cabinetmakers are traditionally trained.
+They also have the exceptional hand skills required to make finely detailed pieces of furniture.

-In addition, the company uses modern technologies such as Computer Aided Design (CAD) and Computer Aided Machines (CAM) to allow them to process materials to extremely fine tolerances, quickly and efficiently.
+In addition, the company uses modern technologies such as Computer Aided Design (CAD) and Computer Aided Machines (CAM).
+This allows them to process materials to extremely fine tolerances, quickly and efficiently.

 The blend of traditional and modern skills is empowering and allows us to tackle projects that would often be beyond us.

 5S Control System

 First of all, Knut and his team saw an opportunity to put a control system in place.
 The aim was to identify potential daily labour issues.
 This meant that corrections could be taken early in the process.
 So, this would minimise impact to a specific project and the overall business.